-School officials have the authority to search a student when they have reasonable suspicion that a particular student has violated or is violating the rules of EPS or the law and that the search may produce evidence of such violation.
+School officials have the authority to search a student when they have reasonable suspicion that a particular student has violated or is violating the rules of EPS or federal, Pennsylvania or local law and that the search may produce evidence of such violation.
+Suspicionless searches may occur, in an effort to ensure the health and safety of students and staff, in accordance with Pennsylvania and federal law.